VeraBelingheri/MaSySeNe_Project/README.md

 2. Use WAMP/XAMPP or similiar
 3. Move the directory "project-team-insecure" inside the localhost root (so that you have http://localhost/project-team-insecure/)
 4. Create a folder in localhost named "MaSySeNe_Project"
-5. Move the directory "api" inside the last folder created
+5. Move the directory "api" inside the folder created in the 4th point
 6. Access http://localhost/project-team-insecure/

 # HOW TO - "ATTACKS"